oren00/oren00.github.io/_posts/2014-05-05-rice-and-beans-for-maslow.md

 ---
 layout: post
-title: Rice and Beans for Maslow.
+title: Rice and Beans for Maslow
 date: 2014-05-05
 description: What you need to achieve is a bowl of beans and rice.
 Feed your inner hunger.
 keywords: maslow,need,food,community